 The Campus has recently expanded with a staged approach of major redevelopment in line with a 20 year Masterplan.
 Midlothian Council is a committed partner in the development of the Campus and the overall Masterplan represents a strong element of the economic recovery plan for the local area.

 The first phase of development was completed at the end of 2012, providing facilities for clinical, teaching and research.

 The second phase was completed at the end of 2014 with the construction of two buildings (Greenwood and Bumstead) related to the National Avian Research Facility (NARF) - a specified pathogen free unit to support avian research work and dedicated laboratory and husbandry space to support avian research.

-In March 2015, the third phase of development commenced with the construction of the Roslin Innovation Centre, and an Energy Centre - both scheduled to complete in the summer of 2017.
+In March 2015, the third phase of development commenced with the construction of the Roslin Innovation Centre, completed in the summer of 2017.

-The Roslin Innovation Centre and Campus Hub will provide shared facilities for students, staff and visitors, consisting of state-of-the-art research facilities, teaching and exhibition space, as well as ancillary accommodation including a gym, shop, support services and a Science Outreach Centre.
+The Roslin Innovation Centre and Campus Hub provides shared facilities for students, staff and visitors, consisting of state-of-the-art research facilities, teaching and exhibition space, as well as ancillary accommodation including a gym, shop, support services and the Easter Bush Science Outreach Centre.